sheilbronn/mqtt-grep-color/README.md

 Example usage with all optional parameters, i.e. the grep-expression, the MQTT topic and and the MQTT broker:

 _mqtt-grep-color -e e -t "bbc/#"  -h test.mosquitto.org_

+Additional stuff:
+1. As a shortcut, if you give "test" as the broker host, it will be expanded to test.mosquitto.org automatically
+2. If you omit an _#_ after a trailing _/_ it will be added by default.